 I believe it is important to ensure that any portfolio’s liquidity terms are sensibly set and consistent with the underlying investment assets liquidity profiles.
 One may want to consider various avenues to turn one’s investment assets into cash, ahead of the final maturity for such assets, but needs to be realistic about doing this.
 It may be achieved via secondary market transactions, or listed closed-ended funds, or through extraordinary liquidity provisions, but one needs to consider that achieving liquidity through these means may come at material discount to the “fair” value of the investment assets, or imply a very long lead time to realise the investment (and probably both a material discount and an long lead time).

-Is the OTC really as liquid as we believe when you consider just how many bespoke products are now out there?
+Is the OTC derivatives market really as liquid as we believe when you consider just how many bespoke products are now out there?

 SS: When we look at the OTC product suite we see that the amount of activity, volume, transaction size, and outstanding notional massively dwarf any other asset class by a great deal.
 At current count there is a 3T of net exposure and 700+ Trillion in notional exposure.
 So, yes the liquidity is there, and hasn't dissipated in close to 25 years.

 The answers above represent the personal opinions of the participants and do not reflect their employer’s positions.

 A First View on the New CVA Risk Capital Charge

 Cost of Trading and Clearing OTC Derivatives in the Wake of Margining